AlessioNar/tulit/docs/source/architecture.rst

 .. code-block:: python

-    from tulit.parsers.registry import ParserRegistry, get_parser_for_format
+    from tulit.parser.registry import ParserRegistry, get_parser_for_format

     # Register a new parser
     registry = ParserRegistry()